 We design and develop proprietary, analog-intensive, mixed-signal integrated circuits (ICs) for a broad range of applications.
 Mixed-signal ICs are electronic components that convert real-world analog signals, such as sound and radio waves, into digital signals that electronic products can process.
 Therefore, mixed-signal ICs are critical components in a broad range of applications in a variety of markets, including communications, consumer, industrial, automotive, medical and power management.
-Our major customers include 2Wire, Huawei, LG Electronics, Motorola, Panasonic, Philips, Samsung, Sony Ericsson, Thomson and Varian Medical Systems.
+Our major customers include 2Wire, Apple, Huawei, LG Electronics, Nokia, Pace (formerly Philips), Samsung, Sony Ericsson, Thomson and Varian Medical Systems.